 She remarked sadly that Ben-Gurion “gave the order not to publish anything about her family or Jews moving from Lebanon to Israel,” so much of her family’s story was classified for decades.

 However, she said her father worked on many operations, and participated in talks led by Israeli intelligence agent Aryeh Shalev (who would rise to become a top IDF Military Intelligence official in the 1973 Yom Kippur War) with Lebanon to make exchanges of prisoners of war.

 Fattal herself had joined IDF intelligence and became an officer by 1967.
 As a continuation of the story of her father and Feinstein, one day in 1967 she was getting ready for duty, when there was a knock at her family’s door.

 It was Feinstein again, to call on her father.

 Feinstein had been appointed governor over the Golan and wanted to bring her father to carry out additional tasks.

-N explained that they could not rush out the door that fast, because her father was religious and at the time was praying with tefillin, and that there was a comical scene of hand signals between the two senior intelligence agents because her father could not speak until his prayers were concluded.
+Fattal explained that they could not rush out the door that fast, because her father was religious and at the time was praying with phylacteries (tefillin), and that there was a comical scene of hand signals between the two senior intelligence agents because her father could not speak until his prayers were concluded.

-N’s father was not the only other member of her family involved in Israeli intelligence.
-Returning to the theme of bringing Jews to Israel, she said her uncle, David, worked with the famous Eliyahu Sasson to get Israeli prisoners of war returned from Jordan after the War of Independence.
+Fattal’s father was not the only other member of her family involved in Israeli intelligence.
+Returning to the theme of bringing Jews to Israel, she said her uncle, David Louzia, worked on the issue jointly with diplomat and politician Eliyahu Sasson.

-In another story, David told Sasson in March 1937 that with only 500 lira (a currency used in Syria and other countries) he could find out which Jewish villages were soon going to be targeted by various Arab forces.
+In one story, David Louzia told Sasson in March 1937 that with only 500 lira (a currency used in Syria and other countries) he could find out which Jewish villages were soon going to be targeted by various Arab forces.